Return to schedule

 Sherita is currently the Executive Director of The Education Equity Center of St. Louis, a nonprofit fostering a regional approach to achieving racial equity in education through convening, capacity building and systems change.
 She is also the lead anti-racist education catalyst with Changing Systems where she works in collaboration with educators to dismantle systemic inequities as well as an adjunct professor with Washington University.
 Sherita is also the co-founder of GLAMM (Girls Lead and MakeMoves) promoting education and empowerment for young women of color, board member for Blessed Teresa of Calcutta School, board member of Educators for Social Justice, board member of Connect ED Learning, advisory board member with the Education Foundation of the St. Louis Aquarium, a consultant with a lens for supporting girls and students of color with Washington University’s STEM Teacher Quality Institute, and is a lead consultant with Education Equity Consultants.

-AFP St. Louis Chapter President and Senior Development Director
+Lyndsey Reichardt AFP St. Louis Chapter President and Senior Development Director The OASIS Institute

 An advocate of community-centric fundraising, Lyndsey led the St. Louis, MO, AFP Chapter through a tumultuous year of change and uncertainty.